 Even if you have a good root barrier, you’ll want to poke around in the soil on a regular basis, to make sure the roots aren’t creeping through the mulch and climbing over the root barrier.
 At least once a year, you’ll want to go in with some heavy duty clippers and cut back some of the roots.

 If you already have a bamboo hedge without a barrier, don’t panic.
 You still have options.
 A lot of gardeners just go in and prune their roots back at least once a year.
-Of course, this will be more work, but if you really want to build a close relationship with your bamboo, this is one way to do it.
+Of course, this will be more work, but if you really want to build a close relationship with your bamboo, this is a terrific way to do it.

 BAMBOO IN CONTAINERS